Elara125/VTPEH6270-CP05/data/processed/README.md

-This folder contains processed data files.
+This folder is reserved for cleaned or processed datasets if applicable.